jvm-repo-rebuild/reproducible-central/doc/TOOLS.md

 ## Reproducible journey

-If you want to start playing with the replayable builds, we recommend the following steps.
+If you want to start playing with the reproducible builds, we recommend the following steps.

 ### 1) Rebuild Yourself To Check Results